opoopop/CAS779-String-Process-Algorithms-Project/Code/CodeExplanation.md

-This part explain the common part of different versions of algorithm which is the part related to search on the segment tree using hash function and other algorithms.
+This part explain the common part of different versions of algorithms which is the part related to search on the segment tree using hash function and other algorithms.